reversinglabs/rl-scanner-gitlab-include/README.md

           script:
             - |
-              # here we have access to all artifacts
+              # Here we have access to all artifacts
               # of the previous jobs
               # so $PACKAGE_PATH and $REPORT_PATH should be visible
               export HOME=$( pwd ); echo $HOME